 To help you eat healthy all week long, here are some tips and tricks.

 Most people find that they eat a lot more fruit and veg when they are prepped, and it is so easy to do so!
-They make for great snacks or when you get home from work and ‘need something now’.
+Fruits and vegetables make for great snacks or when you get home from work and ‘need something now’.

-- Keep your fridge stocked with chopped raw vegetables, such as cucumber, bell pepper, broccoli, carrots, etc. that you can reach for on their own or with a healthy dip such as hummus.
+Keep your fridge stocked with chopped raw vegetables, such as cucumber, bell pepper, broccoli, carrots, etc. that you can reach for on their own or with a healthy dip such as hummus.

-- If you prefer warm veggies, prep some vegetables such as simply steaming some asparagus or baking some sweet potato that you can reheat later.
+If you prefer warm veggies, prep some vegetables such as simply steaming some asparagus or baking some sweet potato that you can reheat later.
 Non-starchy vegetables are the best ones, as they are very good for your body.

-- For fruits, if you like bananas for smoothies, peel and freeze them so they are ready to go for your breakfast.
+For fruits, if you like bananas for smoothies, peel and freeze them so they are ready to go for your breakfast

-Looking in your pantry and not being able to come up with something to cook is not encouraging and can lead you to make an unhealthy food decision.
-So keep your pantry stocked with the healthy essentials so you always have your favorites and basics.
+Looking in your pantry and being unable to come up with something to cook is not encouraging and can lead you to make an unhealthy food decision.
+So keep your pantry stocked with healthy essentials to always have your favorites and basics.

 Use the microwave

 The microwave or a simple stovetop reheat makes having prepped food a lot easier and taste a lot better.
-Put in the time to meal prep and you can simply reheat your meals or part of your meals later.
+Put in the time to meal prep and you can reheat your meals or part of your meals later.